microsoft/PubSec-Info-Assistant/docs/deployment/manual_app_registration.md

 | name | `infoasst_mgmt_access_<<random_string_from_above>>` |
 | sign-in-audience | AzureADMyOrg |

-### 3. Information to Obtain from Tenant Administrator
+### 3. Information to obtain from Tenant Administrator

 You will need to obtain the following information from your tenant Administrator to continue: